 At phs, we understand that as great as it is to be a teen, it’s not always easy.
-Therefore, we have partnered with Lil-lets to provide support for schools and advice for teenagers to provide guidance on ‘becoming a Teen’, ‘what is Puberty’ and much more – Download the Ultimate Guide to becoming a Teen today.
+Therefore, we have partnered with Lil-Lets to provide support for schools and advice for teenagers to provide guidance on ‘becoming a Teen’, ‘what is Puberty’ and much more – Download the Ultimate Guide to becoming a Teen today.
 The guide is available in both English and Welsh.

 We also appreciate that choosing the right Period Product for you, can be confusing as there are so many products available.
-Together with Lil-lets, we have created two guides which provide information on their organic range for both non-applicator tampons and pads.
+Together with Lil-Lets, we have created two guides which provide information on their organic range for both non-applicator tampons and pads.
 Download the guides today to find out more.
 Both guides are available in English and Welsh.

 Why not support your school and leaners by driving awareness of Period Equality, to ensure girls know where they can access free products, so they don’t miss out?

-Download our free poster here;
+Download our free posters here;

 Turning waste into electricity

 It can take up to 300 years for sanitary products to decompose.
 To combat this, our LifeCycle Strategy aims to divert as much as 95% of our customers hygiene waste away from landfill by working with local energy from waste suppliers.
 Turning used period products into electricity?
 Eureka!

 Teenage girls are telling us they need help*: